michaelmangelsdorf/Sonne8/README.md

 __Update Sep.24__:

-I've written another assembler for this machine in Go(lang).
+I've written a new assembler for this machine in Go(lang).
 The first thing I ported from the old format was this multiplication routine.
 It multiplies two unsigned 8-bit numbers and returns a 16-bit result.
 You can try it out with the tools in the 'Dev' folder.